-- men should not have more than 30g of saturated fat a day
+- men should not eat more than 30g of saturated fat a day

-- women should not have more than 20g of saturated fat a day
+- women should not eat more than 20g of saturated fat a day

 - children should have less

 Trans fats are found naturally at low levels in some foods, such as meat and dairy products.

-Trans fats can also be found in partially hydrogenated vegetable oil.
-Hydrogenated vegetable oil must be declared on a food's ingredients list if present.
+They can also be found in partially hydrogenated vegetable oil.
+Hydrogenated vegetable oil must be declared on a food's ingredients list if it's been included.

 Like saturated fats, trans fats can raise cholesterol levels in the blood.

 The government recommends that:

 - adults should not have more than about 5g of trans fats a day

 But most people in the UK do not eat a lot of trans fats.
 On average, we eat about half the recommended maximum.

 Most of the supermarkets in the UK have removed partially hydrogenated vegetable oil from all their own-brand products.

 People in the UK tend to eat a lot more saturated fats than trans fats.
-This means that when looking at the amount of fat in your diet, it's more important to focus on reducing the amount of saturated fats.
+This means that when you're looking at the amount of fat in your diet, it's more important to focus on reducing the amount of saturated fats.

-If you want to cut your risk of heart disease, it's best to reduce your overall fat intake and swap saturated fats for unsaturated fats.
+If you want to reduce your risk of heart disease, it's best to reduce your overall fat intake and swap saturated fats for unsaturated fats.

-There's good evidence that replacing saturated fats with some unsaturated fats can help lower cholesterol.
+There's good evidence that replacing saturated fats with some unsaturated fats can help to lower your cholesterol level.

-Found primarily in oils from plants and fish, unsaturated fats can be either polyunsaturated or monounsaturated.
+Mostly found in oils from plants and fish, unsaturated fats can be either monounsaturated or polyunsaturated.

-Monounsaturated fats help protect our hearts by maintaining levels of good HDL cholesterol while reducing levels of bad LDL cholesterol.
+Monounsaturated fats help protect your heart by maintaining levels of "good" HDL cholesterol while reducing levels of "bad" LDL cholesterol in your blood.

 Monounsaturated fats are found in:

-- olive oil, rapeseed oil and their spreads
+- olive oil, rapeseed oil and spreads made from these oils

 - some nuts, such as almonds, brazils, and peanuts

-Polyunsaturated fats can help lower the level of LDL cholesterol.
+Polyunsaturated fats can also help lower the level of "bad" LDL cholesterol in your blood.

 There are 2 main types of polyunsaturated fats: omega-3 and omega-6.